DmIvanov/FlickrPhotos/README.md

 All layouts suppose to properly look on both portrait and landscape modes of iPhone.

+Images are cached in a simple local image cache.

 ## Design, features and solutions
 #### Business logic
 - MainInteractor is the main business logic unit, responsible for reacting on events from AppDelegate, switching UI-scenes (currently it's only one of them), creating and storing shared app services and resources